 – Birth Certificate

-– Completed application form (can differ depending on your country)
+– Completed application form (can differ depending on your country of origin)

 Who to contact:

-Your country’s embassy in Spain, the Spanish embassy in your country, or the Spanish consulate in your country.
+Your country’s embassy in Spain, the Spanish embassy in your country, or the Spanish Consulate covering your jurisdiction in your home country.

 Click here to find the closest Spanish embassy or consulate:

 What you can/cannot do:

-With a Spanish Student Visa you’re allowed to work part time or in a temporary position, the maximum amount of hours cannot exceed 20 hours (internships excluded).
+With a Spanish Student Visa, you’re allowed to work part time or in a temporary position.
+The maximum amount of hours cannot exceed 20 hours (internships excluded) a week.
 If the work doesn’t interfere with your studies, full time work is possible, if you get a work permit.